kmdouglass/bstore/docs/database.rst

     the dataset was acquired in.

 dateID
     (optional) A string in the format YYYY-MM-DD.
+This is for identifying the same field of view taken on different days.

 posID
     (optional) A one or two-element tuple of integers specifying the